jarondlk/jaronchai-blog/pages/about.markdown

 - Weekend plans: café hopping + spontaneous train trips

 If you've read this far, congratulations.
 You're either extremely curious or just vibing.
 Either way: hello.

+---

+## Mini Manifesto

+I like building systems that make sense.

+I care about systems that last.
+I like when things are simple and understandable.
+I value structure over shortcuts, and consistency over cleverness.
+I value doing things properly—especially when no one’s watching.
+I build for long-term clarity, not quick wins.

+I organize everything.
+Then I break the system.
+Then I reorganize it better.

+Even the cleanest systems outgrow themselves.
+So I rebuild — with *new context and fewer assumptions*.

+I like quiet systems and quiet mornings.
+I like loud thoughts and loud music.

+I plan in dashboards and take notes like wiki pages.
+I focus best when I’m doing one thing at a time.
+But I still leave room for detours—for spontaneous ideas that spiral in directions I didn’t plan for.

+Some of my best work starts as a hobby.
+Some of my best systems begin as accidents.

+I’m designing a system that grows deliberately and leaves room for good detours.

+*I take my work seriously, but not myself.*

+---

 ## FAQs